pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 ## Master Details Implementation using Observable

-Let's implement `details$` observable as details. `lessons$` observable is the master list providing `click` handler to show details of lesson being clicked.
+Let's implement `details$` observable to get details of a lesson. `lessons$` observable is the master list providing `click` handler to show details of lesson being clicked.

 > TODO: UI
 > branch: master-detail